A New Polynomial for Checkerboard-Colorable 4-Valent Virtual Graphs: The main results and an application

 The shadow graph of a checkerboard-colorable virtual link diagram can be made into a vertex-signed 4-valent graph following the rules explained in Figure \ref{fig9}.
 As an example, the vertex-signed graph in the left of Figure \ref{fig3} is exactly the shadow graph of the virtual link diagram depicted in Figure \ref{fig10}.

 \begin{corollary} Let $L$ be an oriented checkerboard-colorable virtual link.
-Let $G$ be the shadow graph of a checkerboard-colorable diagram of $L$, then $f_{L}(q) = (-q)^{-3\omega(L)} X_{G}(q)$, where $f_{L}(q)$ and $\omega(L)$ are the Jones-Kauffman polynomial and the writhe of the oriented virtual link $L$, respectively. \end{corollary}
+Let $G$ be the shadow graph of a checkerboard-colorable diagram of $L$ made into a vertex-signed $4$-valent graph, then $f_{L}(q) = (-q)^{-3\omega(L)} X_{G}(q)$, where $f_{L}(q)$ and $\omega(L)$ are the Jones-Kauffman polynomial and the writhe of the oriented virtual link $L$, respectively. \end{corollary}

 \begin{proof} Let $D$ be a checkerboard-colorable diagram of $L$.
 By Theorem \ref{theorem2}, the polynomial $X_G(q)$ is exactly the bracket polynomial of $D$.
 Then the result follows. \end{proof}

 \begin{example} We consider the checkerboard colorable knot $K = 5.2426$ represented by the diagram on the left of Figure \ref{fig13}.
 We compute the Jones-Kauffman polynomial of $K$ using our method.
 The shadow graph of such a knot diagram is depicted on the right of Figure \ref{fig13}.